-The heart disease prevalence rates are higher in the Bryn Mawr CHNA area than SEPA.
+The heart disease prevalence rates are lower in the Paoli CHNA area than SEPA.

 Prevalence is the number of persons with a specified condition in the population at any one time.
 Note: CHNA area rates are calculated on county age/sex rate applied to the age/sex zip code populations in the CHNA area.
-These rates may not reflect variations in local cases.
+These rate may not reflect variations in local cases.
 Source: Thomson Reuters.

-Screening for heart disease risk factors
+Screening for heart disease - risk factors